maximilianh/cellBrowser/README.md

 To deploy the result onto a real webserver, simply copy all files and directories under "cells" to an empty directory on a webserver and point your web browser to it.
-E.g. many universities give their employees homepage directories, sometimes in a directory called "~/public_html".
+E.g. many universities give their employees homepage directories, sometimes in a directory called "~/public_html" or on a special server.

+To add more datasets, simply go to the other data directories and run cbBuild again, with the same output directory. cbBuild will then modify the index.html in the output directory to show both datasets (or more).

-### Process an expression matrix
+### Process an expression matrix with ScanPy

-Requirements: python3 with Scanpy installed.
+Requirements: python3 with Scanpy installed, see https://scanpy.readthedocs.io/en/latest/installation.html.

 We provide a wrapper around Scanpy which runs filtering, PCA, nearest-neighbors, clustering, t-SNE and UMAP and formats them for cbBuild.
 An example file is on our downloads server: